Heading home to feast on your grandma’s famous stuffing? Or that sweet potato recipe that’s been passed down for generations?

-1) The early bird gets the mashed potatoes
+1) The early bird gets the mashed potatoes.

 2) Pack your patience!

-To prevent any issues, try to book a ticket that leaves room for delays and know you will get to your destination eventually – and there will be pie.
-(Also, if the station you’re waiting at has a bar, a cocktail certainly doesn’t hurt in keeping you calm!)
+To prevent any issues, try to book a ticket that leaves room for delays, and know you will get to your destination eventually – and there will be pie.
+(Also, if the station you’re waiting at has a bar, a pre-travel cocktail certainly doesn’t hurt.)

-3) Don't stuff your luggage like you stuff your turkey
+3) Don't stuff your luggage like you stuff your turkey.

 Other than your patience, pack as little as possible!
 If you’re going to be maneuvering through crowds and standing around in line, you don’t want to be weighed down by big, heavy bags.
 Plus, bus and train carriers tend to be extra vigilant about policing the baggage policy on busy travel days.